PTSD – New Science and Diagnosis

 Predictive vulnerability can be influenced by past psychiatric history

-Despite this finding, epigenetic influences and past mood or mental health disorders do not always predict likely outcomes of trauma although people can be at higher risk.
+Despite this finding, epigenetic influences and past mood or mental health disorders do not always predict likely outcomes of trauma.
+Although people with pre-morbid conditions can be at higher risk.

 Further research has also shown that Post Traumatic Amnesia (PTA) is unlikely to be an event associated with PTSD.